Quantization of (-1)-Shifted Derived Poisson Manifolds: -operators on Berezinian half-densities

-\begin{lemma} \begin{enumerate} \item Taking the adjoint is a linear operation on $\DO(\B)$. \item If $\Delta$ is a differential operator of order $n$ and of homogeneous degree, then the adjoint operator $\Delta^+$ is also of order $n$ and carries the same degree. \item For any operator $\Delta$, the adjoint is an involution, i.e.
+\begin{lemma} \begin{enumerate} \item Taking the (formal) adjoint is a linear operation on $\DO(\B)$. \item If $\Delta$ is a differential operator of order $n$ and of homogeneous degree, then the (formal) adjoint operator $\Delta^+$ is also of order $n$ and carries the same degree. \item For any operator $\Delta$, the (formal) adjoint is an involution, i.e.